-Learn about the Service request Page
+Learn all about Service Requests

-Accessing the Service Request List
+Accessing the Service Request Page

-If you need to navigate to the Service Requests page from the Provider Portal, you can do so by clicking on the 'Service Requests' link from the 'Bid' section of the navigation bar on the left side of the screen:
+If you need to navigate to the Service Requests page from other sections of the Provider Portal, you can do so by clicking on the 'Service Requests' link from the 'Bid' section of the navigation bar on the left side of the screen:

 Service Request Details